How Websites Get Ranked by Importance

-This patent describes a computer method for scoring web pages or other linked documents based on the importance of the pages that link to them, helping search engines find better results.
+This patent describes a computer method for scoring documents in a linked database, like the internet, by considering the importance of other documents that link to them, helping search engines find better results.

 Patent Number